-- Standard configuration files can be used to store and apply a set of settings with the configuration switch-to command. - Text configuration files are not really configuration files at all instead, they are lists of CLI commands used to build a particular configuration.
+- Standard configuration files can be used to store and apply a set of settings with the configuration switch-to command.
+Use this command to ensure that all configurations, including the order of map rule IDs are restored properly. - Text configuration files are not really configuration files at all instead, they are lists of CLI commands used to build a particular configuration.
 Text configuration files are useful for both troubleshooting and backup purposes you can quickly see what commands built a particular configuration, or you can store regular backups of text files containing the commands on an external host.
 Text configuration files can also be applied in the CLI using the configuration text file <filename> apply command.